 There are two key question types:

-Based on the passage of text, candidates will need to reason whether the statements are true, false or it cannot be told whether it is true or false.
+True/False/Can’t Tell: Based on the passage of text, you need to reason whether the statements are true, false or it cannot be told whether it is true or false.

-Candidates may be presented with questions or incomplete statements.
-They must then select the free text answers that best apply.
+Free Text: You may see questions or incomplete statements, and you need to select the free text answers that best apply.

 Whilst the trend from 2013 has shown that UCAT tends to incorporate more free text style questions, it is crucial to practise both question types.